-- vSphere templates can be downloaded using the download command on the OpenStack command line, which will export the template as an OVA and download to the client.
+You can download vSphere templates into your PMO image catalog using the download command on the OpenStack command line, which will export the template as an OVA and download to the client.

 Configure VMware Appliance for Enabling Download Support

 - Add an additional hard disk for the VMware gateway appliance in vCenter.
 In vCenter UI, add a hard disk to the appliance VM using Edit Settings.
 Choose the disk size to be at least the size of largest template in the environment.

 If multiple templates are to be downloaded simultaneously, the disk size should be at least the sum of the sizes of the templates being downloaded.
 Configure the disk to be thin provisioned.
 Reboot the gateway appliance after the hard disk has been added in vCenter UI.
 Find the added hard disk’s name in appliance VM If this is the second hard disk added to the gateway appliance, the device name in the appliance VM will be /dev/sdb.
 If more hard disks have been added, find the device name as described here.
 Build a file system for the hard disk

 - Verify that the mount succeeded using the following command

 You should see a new entry similar to:

 - Modify user and group Modify the /template_stage_dir to be owned by pf9 user and pf9group for Platform9 services to be able to access it.